Quantitative Language Automata

-\begin{flushleft}\justifying \textbf{\sffamilyQuantitative Language Automata.} A \emph{language generator} is a function $G : 2^{\Sigma^\omega} \to [0,1]$.
-A language generator $G$ is \emph{nonprobabilistic} iff there is a language $L_G \subseteq \Sigma^\omega$ such that $G(L_G) = 1$ and $G(L) = 0$ for every other language $L \neq L_G$.
-A nonprobabilistic language generator $G$ is \emph{nonempty} iff $L_G \neq \emptyset$.
-A language generator $G$ is \emph{probabilistic} iff it defines a probability measure $\mu_G$ over $\Sigma^\omega$.
-A \emph{nonprobabilistic quantitative hyperproperty} (resp. \emph{probabilistic quantitative hyperproperty}) is a total function from the set of all nonprobabilistic (resp. probabilistic) language generators to a value domain $\DD$.
+A \emph{language generator} is a function $G \colon 2^{\Sigma^\omega} \to [0,1]$.
+A language generator $G$ is \emph{nonprobabilistic} iff there is a language $L_G \subseteq \Sigma^\omega$ such that $G(L_G) = 1$ and $G(L) = 0$ for every $L \neq L_G$; it is \emph{nonempty} iff $L_G \neq \emptyset$.
+A language generator $G$ is \emph{probabilistic} iff its restriction to the Borel $\sigma$-algebra over $\Sigma^\omega$ is a probability measure, which we denote by $\mu_G$.
+A \emph{nonprobabilistic quantitative hyperproperty} (resp.\ \emph{probabilistic quantitative hyperproperty}) is a total function from the set of all nonprobabilistic (resp.\ probabilistic) language generators to a value domain $\DD$.